-EPG project - Investigations into possible animal and environmental influences on the burden of pasture parasites in sheep
+EPG project - Investigations into possible animal- and environment-related influences on the burden of pasture parasites in sheep

-Between 2019 and 2021, in the research project DaFNE 101539, 20 young sheep of the Jura sheep and Tyrolean mountain sheep breeds with good genetic backgrounds were tested for their feed intake capacity after being purchased in the HBLFA Raumberg-Gumpenstein test stable.
+Between 2019 and 2021, in the research project DaFNE 101539, 20 young sheep each of the Jura sheep and Tyrolean mountain sheep breeds with good genetic foundations were tested for their feed intake capacity after purchase in the experimental barn of the HBLFA Raumberg-Gumpenstein.

 Sheep in the pasture